AdaCore/spark2014/lrm/source/packages.rst

 #.
 The visible state and state abstractions of a package P consist of:

-   * variables declared immediately within the visible part of P; and
+   * any non-manifest objects, types, or subtypes declared immediately within the visible part of P; and
    * any state abstractions declared by the Abstract State aspect specification (if any) of package P; and
    * the visible state and state abstractions of any packages declared